 - Use reminder/recall systems through MIIC or your electronic health record (her).
 In MIIC, utilize the Client Follow-Up (CFU) feature to learn which of your clients are recommended/overdue for vaccine.
 For user guidance on CFU in MIIC, please visit Client Follow-Up MIIC User Guidance and Training Resources.

-- Make sure each person getting vaccinated knows how long they must wait in between their vaccinations, and make every attempt to schedule the next dose appointment at the time of the first dose.
+- When needed, make sure each person getting vaccinated knows how long they must wait in between their vaccinations, and make every attempt to schedule the next dose appointment at the time of the first dose.

 - If the patient has a smartphone and/or access to the internet, ask them to sign up for the Docket to securely access their full immunization history in MIIC.
 For sign up instructions, refer to Docket and MIIC Immunization Records.